haskell-distributed/distributed-process/tutorials/tutorial1.md

     -- like `expect` (waits for a message), but with timeout m <- expectTimeout 1000000
     case m of
       -- Die immediately - throws a ProcessExitException with the given reason.
       Nothing  -> die "nothing came back!"
       (Just s) -> say $ "got back " ++ s
     return ()

-  -- 1 second wait.
-Otherwise we'll finish immediately before any -- print will take place. liftIO $ threadDelay (1*1000000) return ()
+  -- A 1 second wait.
+Otherwise the main thread can terminate before -- our messages reach the logging process or get flushed to stdio liftIO $ threadDelay (1*1000000) return ()
 {% endhighlight %}

 Note that we've used a `receive` class of function this time around.
-These functions work with special [`Match`][Match] data type, allowing us do some advanced dispatching techniques.
+These functions work with the [`Match`][Match] data type, and provide a range of advanced dispatching options.
 The `match` construct allows you to construct a list of potential message handlers and have them evaluated against incoming messages.
-The first match indicates that, given a tuple `t :: (ProcessId, String)` that we will send the `String` component back to the sender's `ProcessId`.
-The second match prints out whatever string it receives.
+Our first match indicates that, given a tuple `t :: (ProcessId, String)` we will send the `String` component back to the sender's `ProcessId`.
+Our second match prints out whatever string it receives.

 Also note the use of a 'timeout' (given in microseconds), which is available for both the `expect` and `receive` variants.
 This returns `Nothing` unless a message